Missan Oil Company

 Missan Oil Company (MOC) (شركة نفط ميسان) is a state-owned oil and gas company located in the Maysan Governorate, Iraq.
 The headquarters are located in the capital of the province, Amarah.

 Missan was spun off from South Oil Company in 2008 to expand oil activities in Maysan and to set up and oversee joint ventures with international companies to develop the province's oil fields.

 The split from South Oil was seen as a political move and aroused international debates.

+The Missan oilfields are operated by CNOOC Iraq.

 History

 Following the spin-off from South Oil in 2008, Missan initiated an international consortium to develop the Zubair oil field.
 As part of a series of international licensing rounds, the 20-year deal was finalized in 2010, with companies Eni (32.81%), Occidental Petroleum (23.44%) and Korea Gas Corporation (18.75%) holding stakes in the venture.
 Missan Oil (25%) and its partners announced plans to increase field production from 195000 oilbbl/d to around 1200000 oilbbl/d and invest around $6.5 billion into the development of the field.

 In 2009, as part of the second round of post-war oilfield bidding held by the Iraqi government, South Oil (25%) awarded a major contract to CNPC (37.5%), Total (18.75%), and Petronas (18.75%) to develop the major Halfaya oilfield.
 After the deal was completed, MOC took over operations and ownership from South Oil, and the final 20-year contract was signed in January 2012.

 In 2010, MOC signed technical service contracts with CNPC and CNOOC.
 In 2011, Missan Oil signed another contract with Shell (45%) and Petronas (30%), to develop the Majnoon oil field in the Basra region.

 In 2013, MOC announced the completion of four new production wells in the Halfaya oil field.

+The Majnoon oil field operations were given to Basra Oil Company (BOC) in June 2018 after Shell exited.

+In October 2023, the gas processing project (GPP) in the Halfaya oil field reached mechanical completion and commissioning began in March 2024.
+It was inaugurated in June 2024 and it has a production capacity of 300 million standard cubic feet per day.